-The Agile Self-Assessment Game can be used by teams and organizations to self assess their agility.
-Playing the game enables teams to reflect on their own team interworking and agree upon the next steps for their agile journey.
+The Agile Self-Assessment Game is used by teams and organizations to self-assess their agility.
+Playing this serious game enables them to reflect on their own interworking and agree upon the next steps for their agile journey.

-There are tons of ways to play with these cards to help teams to improve.
+There are tons of ways to play with these cards to help teams and organization improve.
 You can use them for chartering teams, in your retrospective, at a games night or in an open space, in a coaching retreat, or at any other occasion where you want to learn and have some fun.

 The Agile Self-assessment Game (cards, instructions, supporting materials and extensions) is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

 Compatible with all agile frameworks

 From version 2.0 onward the Agile Self-assessment Game has become a full agile game.
-The card texts are based on the manifesto for agile software development and generally accepted agile principles and practices.
+The card texts are based on the manifesto for agile software development and broadly accepted agile principles and practices.

 Find this game and other agile assessment tools at Agile Self-assessments on BenLinders.com.